 Getting the word out about course evaluations is an effective way to increase student engagement and potentially boost response rates.
 Depending on campus resources, we have several examples of marketing that can be utilized across campus.

-- Marketing Plan: Develop a strategic marketing plan in conjunction with your marketing department or independently.
-For larger institutions, having a carefully orchestrated method on how course evaluations information is disseminated will help keep track of the how and where it is being shared.
+- Marketing Plan: Develop a strategic marketing plan in conjunction with your marketing department, or independently.
+Having a carefully orchestrated method for disseminating course evaluations information will help track your success.

 - Flyers: Utilize your campus' bulletin boards to maximize their potential with flyers about course evaluations.
 The content of flyers can be adjusted depending on the audience.

-- Campus Media: Employ your campus newspaper, radio station, and T.V. station to advertise the course evaluation period.
-When evaluations are live, you can also publish that course evaluations are available for students on your campus homepage.
-If the campus website is the hompage for computers in your computer labs, students will see this message immediately.
-Although our Course Evaluations system allows for mailing reminders to be sent to both faculty and students, you could also send emails within your university system throughout the semester at specific times to inform students of what the process entails, including the value of evaluations and important dates to remember.
+- Campus Media: Employ your campus newspaper, radio station, and TV station to advertise the course evaluation period.
+Publish that course evaluations are available for students on your campus homepage.
+If the campus website is the homepage for computers in your computer labs, students will see this message immediately.

 - Social Media: Utilizing social media is effective in terms of cost and visibility.
 Individual departments, colleges, or even the institution can use social media accounts to spread the word about course evaluations.
 This could entail short announcements for upcoming evaluations, showcasing student feedback on the Course Evaluations experience, and/or sharing any pertinent memes or gifs to grab students’ attention!
 Here are two examples of memes that Biola University shared through their social media!